-The seminar "South Korean feminism and its future" begins with a conversation about the photography that adorns the front page of the latest issue of the art and literature magazine 10-TAL.
+The seminar "South Korean feminism and its future" begins with a conversation about the photography that adorns the front page of the latest issue of the art and literature magazine NUMBER OF 10.
 Here is a laughing, slightly ruffled woman lightly dressed portraying a Greek goddess of love - but in traditional Korean costume.
 It's part of renowned South Korean photographer Park Youngsook's feminist photography.
 The speakers describe the meeting between the traditional Korean and the released woman as a recurring tension in Park Youngsook's pictures.
 This tension makes the photographs themselves a clear symbol of the feminist struggle being waged in South Korea.

 During the seminar, Dongshik Kim, literary critic and professor of Korean literature, explains that the tradition of ideas, Confucianism, has long had a great influence on South Korean society.
 Within Confucianism, the family and its structure play a central role.
 The view of relationships is hierarchical, including between older and younger but also between men and women.
 As a woman, you should always submit to your father, your husband and your sons.
 These hierarchies must, in accordance with Confucianism, also be reflected on a societal level.
 As between ministers and their prince.

 Award-winning author Keum Hee Kim, who sits in the armchair next to Dongshik Kim on stage, believes that South Korean literature today rarely depicts the sexual liberation that Park Youngsook's photography plays on. women often encounter.